elbaulp/elbaulp.github.io/content/post/en/2016-08-04-cant-update-to-firefox-48-in-gentoo-nss-version-too-old.markdown

 ---
+author: alex
+categories: en
+color: '#2196F3'
+date: 2016-08-04 09:05:17
+description: 'Solve configure: error you don''t have NSS installed or your version is too old'
+image: null
+introduction: null
+lang: en
 layout: post.amp
+mainclass: linux
+modified: null
+tags:
+- gentoo
+- emerge
+- firefox
 title: Can't Update to Firefox 48 in Gentoo, NSS Version Too Old
-categories: en
-description: "Solve configure: error you don't have NSS installed or your version is too old"
-tags: [gentoo, emerge, firefox]
-image:
-modified:
-introduction:
-date: 2016-08-04T11:05:17+02:00
-mainclass: "linux"
-color: "#2196F3"
-lang: en
 ---

 Today, when I check for updates in my _Gentoo_ machine, the new Firefox 48 was released.
 But when I tried to update I kept getting this error: